xuliting/Elastos.Developer.Doc/DApp_Wallet_EN.md

 * memo and information: payment transaction remarks, memo will be written to Blockchain
 * backurl: the returned root path of the DApp after payment transaction

-## 4.Explnation of Returned Parameters
+## 4. Explnation of Returned Parameters

 ![DApp_Wallet_1](images/DApp_Wallet_1.png)

 * txId:  transaction ID,  32 bytes string

-## 5.The Effects of Ruuning in Trinity
+## 5. The Effects of Ruuning in Trinity

 ![DApp_1](images/DApp_1.png)
 ![DApp_2](images/DApp_2.png)